El Sistema: Criticism

 In November 2014, British musicologist Geoffrey Baker published a newspaper article and a book that disputed many of the claims made by and about El Sistema and suggested that much of the publicly circulating information about the program was hyperbolic or false.
 The book's allegations included a culture of authoritarianism, hyper-discipline, exploitation, competition, and gender discrimination.
 It argued that the program was deeply conservative beneath its progressive exterior and that its claims of social transformation were unproven and exaggerated.

-For example, Baker's work alleges that the IADB's claim that El Sistema was reaping about $1.68 in social dividends for each $1 invested was based on dubious calculations and had been withdrawn by the bank itself.
-In his review of Baker's book, Damian Thompson, arts editor of The Spectator, said Baker contended that the alleged sexual abuse of young musicians in El Sistema is part of "classical music's dirty little secret" that exists in other musical institutions.
+In his review of Baker's book, Damian Thompson, arts editor of The Spectator, picked up Baker's view that the alleged sexual abuse of young musicians in El Sistema was part of "classical music's dirty little secret" that also existed in other musical institutions.
+In 2021 the Caracas Chronicles reported several instances of sexual misconduct and abuse denounced in the Venezuelan MeToo movement.

 Baker's research was supported in a 2016 article by Lawrence Scripp in which he interviewed the Venezuelan violinist Luigi Mazzocchi, who studied for 15 years at El Sistema starting at age nine.
 In 2018, Baker analysed external evaluations of El Sistema dating from 1996 to 1997, and concluded they confirmed many of the issues he had reported earlier.

 Baker and William Cheng published an opinion piece in the Washington Post in 2021, in which they said a number of former students at El Sistema had told them that there was underage sex between students and teachers, "sexualized grooming" and "trad[ing] [of] musical benefits ... for sex" at the institution.
 Overseas affiliates of El Sistema in England and Canada expressed concern at the allegations in the Washington Post article.
-El Sistema expressed "absolute solidarity with the victims and their families" and said it would ask the Public Prosecutor’s Office "to support opening investigations of any complaint related to any form of violence or human abuse".
+El Sistema expressed "absolute solidarity with the victims and their families" and said it would ask the Public Prosecutor's Office "to support opening investigations of any complaint related to any form of violence or human abuse".